-- 2 Click on the printer that you want to install. - 3 (Conditional) On some versions of Internet Explorer, if you are prompted with do you want to allow this website to open a program on your computer? message, click Allow. - 4 Click Allow on the Internet Explorer Security warning message dialog box to proceed with the installation of the printer. - 5 (Optional) To avoid future prompts to launch the iPrint applications, select the Do not show me the warning for this program again check box.
+- 3 Click Allow on the Internet Explorer Security warning message dialog box to proceed with the installation of the printer. - 4 (Optional) To avoid future prompts to launch the iPrint applications, select the Do not show me the warning for this program again check box.